EmeryP/lab-27/README.md

 ## React Testing and Deployment
-A counter app built using React and deployed to AWS S3 buckets two different ways, one was a manual deployment and the other using a `yml` file for automated deployment.
-To view the app in different forms follow the different links below.
+A React counter app deployed to AWS S3 buckets two different ways, one was a zip file drag and drop deployment and the other using a `yml` file for automated deployment.
+To view the app follow the different links below.

 ### Links
 * [Code Sandbox](https://codesandbox.io/s/427nv579k7)